 Apart from private taxi, minibus (van) is the fastest way to travel between Hua Hin and Bangkok, and these are also available to a handful of other destinations as well.
 Minibuses tend to be cramped and you may need to purchase two tickets if your luggage doesn't fit on your lap.

-In Bangkok, Hua Hin-bound minibuses depart hourly from 06:00 to 18:00 at a station next to Victory Monument BTS station.
-The cost in either direction is 180 baht.
-Minibuses to Hua Hin can also be caught in front of Morchit (Northern) bus terminal and Don Mueang Airport.
+In Bangkok, Hua Hin-bound minibuses depart hourly from 06:00 to 18:00 from Sai Tai Mai (Southern) bus terminal.
+The cost is 180 baht.
+Minibuses to Hua Hin can also be caught in front of Morchit (Northern) bus terminal.

 In Hua Hin, minibuses depart for Bangkok hourly between 06:00 and 18:00 (with exceptions) from several locations throughout town.
 These include: